-Pressing the key will return the wind speed to 0 MPH.
+Pressing the \checkmark key will return the wind speed to 0 MPH.
 Once the wind speed has returned to zero, the test bed may be removed to substitute test models.
-If the tunnel is not to be used for extended periods of time or the supervisor is leaving the room, be sure to turn off the tunnel's main power, lock and remove the security key.
-This is to prevent unsupervised operation of the tunnel.
+If the tunnel is not to be used for extended periods of time or the supervisor is leaving the room, be sure to turn off the tunnel's main power to prevent unsupervised operation of the tunnel.
 As the wind tunnel is capable of strong wind speeds, a supervisor must be present during operation to prevent injury.